 Stifel Announces Seven-Year Agreement with St. Louis Cardinals to Serve as Official Jersey Patch Sponsor

-/EIN News/ -- ST. LOUIS, May 02, 2023 (GLOBE NEWSWIRE) -- Stifel Financial Corp.
-(NYSE: SF) today announced that it will serve as the St. Louis Cardinals’ first-ever official jersey patch partner.
-As part of the new seven-year agreement starting this season, Stifel’s logo will appear on the jersey sleeve of each of the Cardinals’ four different on-field game uniforms.
+ST. LOUIS, May 02, 2023 (GLOBE NEWSWIRE) -- Stifel Financial Corp.
+SF today announced that it will serve as the St. Louis Cardinals' first-ever official jersey patch partner.
+As part of the new seven-year agreement starting this season, Stifel's logo will appear on the jersey sleeve of each of the Cardinals' four different on-field game uniforms.

 The Cardinals will begin wearing the Stifel jersey sleeve patch immediately, starting with tonight's game versus the Los Angeles Angels.
 The Stifel-branded patch, which measures approximately four inches in length by one-and-a-half inches in height, will be displayed on the left sleeve for right-handed batters, on the right sleeve for left-handed batters, on the glove-side sleeve for pitchers, and on the right sleeve of the manager and coaches.